The GoldSilver Team

 The Australian Kangaroo, .9999 fine and struck by the Perth Mint since 2016.

-The Mexican Libertad, .999 fine, first issued in 1981 and prized by collectors for its beauty and lower mintages.
+The Mexican Libertad, .999 fine, first issued in 1981 and prized by investors and collectors alike for its beauty and lower mintages.

 The South African Krugerrand, .999 fine with legal tender status but no face value just like its golden twin, one of the most successful bullion coins in history